hassio-addons/addon-phlex/README.md

 1. Start the "Phlex" add-on
 1. Check the logs of the "Phlex" add-on to see if everything went well.
 1. Click "OPEN WEB UI" to open the Phlex website.
-1. When you connect you will be asked to login with your Plex account, _you need to do that._
+1. When you connect you will be asked to log in with your Plex account, _you need to do that._

 **NOTE**: Starting the add-on might take a couple of minutes (especially the